If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Footage of an extremely early build of the game can be seen in the third episode of the third series of the British videogames TV show Bad Influence from September 1994.
 Peter Molyneux explains how this build was derived from the initial Magic Carpet project (it appears to be an iteration of the initial "blue" build described by Glenn Corpes) but abandoned.
 A simplistic underwater 3D landscape with 2D textured flora is displayed, with a surprisingly high frame rate.
 What appear to be landscape editing buttons appear down the right of the screen.

-Optimistically predicts that an alpha build will be complete in January 1996, beta in February, and a final release by March 1996.
+The video optimistically predicts that an alpha build will be complete in January 1996, beta in February, and a final release by March 1996.
 This is the only footage of the game to actually feature any sound effects.
-It mentions that the Magic Carpet engine had been upgraded to use full 3D for all elements, with enemies now polygon based.
+This video was released on the cover disc of the January 1996 issue of the Spanish OK PC magazine (issue 42).

 Bullfrog Promo